-O’Henry Bars – a sweet oatmeal base covered in melted chocolate and peanut butter.
+O’Henry Bars are a sweet and chewy oat base covered in melted chocolate and peanut butter.
 These make a great after-school snack, potluck dessert or will be a delicious addition to your holiday cookie trays!

 And that ” cute little itty bitty kitten” turned into a mean ungrateful son of a monkey’s uncle.